Truvideo/truvideo-sdk-ios-common/README.md

-# Truvideo SDK iOS Common
+# Truvideo SDK - iOS shared

 A description of this package.